dvoytik/dvoytik/README.md

-- 👋 Hi, I’m Dmitry and I'm glad to you've got here.
-While you're still here you might want to check out the project I'm working currently - [Kompusim](https://github.com/dvoytik/kompusim).
+- 👋 Hi, I’m Dmitry and I'm glad to you've got to my github.
+- While you're wondering what it's all about, you might want to check out the project I'm currently working on - [Kompusim](https://github.com/dvoytik/kompusim).

 <!---
 dvoytik/dvoytik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.